 8.3.1 General

 All MSGin5G message traffic is routed via the MSGin5G Server.
+The MSGin5G message traffic between MSGin5G Client and MSGin5G Server is transmitted through PDU session.
+For a MSGin5G UE terminating message, if the PDU session for MSGin5G message transmission is not exist, the MSGin5G Server should trigger the 3GPP network device to wake up the device as specified in clause 8.9.3.
 The present clause specifies all MSGin5G message traffic towards and from the MSGin5G Server.

 Editor's note: Alignment of this solution with the architecture and the conclusions from the study is FFS.